ASIC regulatory changes

 Q6) Why were new regulations introduced?

 ASIC has adopted new measures on the provision of CFDs with the aim of increasing consumer protection across Australia by ensuring a common minimum level of protection for retail investors within the CFD market.

-The measures are being introduced industry-wide, meaning all CFD providers servicing clients in Australia will need to comply.
+The measures were introduced industry-wide, meaning all CFD providers servicing clients in Australia need to comply.

-Q6) What new protections will retail clients benefit from?
+Q7) What new protections do retail clients benefit from?

 - Standardised Margin Close Out Rule: If your margin level reaches the standardised margin close out (MCO) level, for example 50% (i.e. 50% of minimum required margin to cover your open positions), we are required to close any or all of your open positions as quickly as possible; this is to protect you from possibly incurring further losses.

 - Negative Balance Protection: Your account will have negative balance protection applied, meaning that your losses cannot exceed your deposits.

 - A prohibition on firms offering monetary and non-monetary benefits (excluding research and information tools).